nickjiang2378/corpus-cluster/report.md

-follows from the per-iteration cost being dominated by the assignment GEMM (`O(n·k·d)`): at small `k` the tensor cores are underutilized, so latency is set by fixed per-iteration overhead and only rises past `k≈100`. faiss-CPU shows the opposite trend, growing super-linearly to 205 s at `k=1000` as the same `O(n·k·d)` work runs with poor cache behavior on CPU. faiss-GPU being slower than the PyTorch implementation comes down to data residency: faiss's GPU k-means copies the embeddings between CPU and GPU on each reassignment step rather than keeping them on the device, so it repeatedly pays the host-to-device transfer of the full 40 GB, whereas my implementation transfers the data once at load and keeps it resident for every iteration.
+follows from the per-iteration cost being dominated by the assignment GEMM (`O(n·k·d)`): at small `k` the tensor cores are underutilized, so latency is set by fixed per-iteration overhead and only rises past `k≈100`. faiss-CPU shows the opposite trend, growing super-linearly to 205 s at `k=1000` as the same `O(n·k·d)` work runs with poor cache behavior on CPU. faiss-GPU turns out to be slower than the PyTorch implementation due to data residency: faiss's GPU k-means copies the embeddings between CPU and GPU on each reassignment step rather than keeping them on the device, so it repeatedly pays the host-to-device transfer of the full 40 GB, whereas my implementation transfers the data once at load and keeps it resident for every iteration.